Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

      You will also need to configure PetaLinux to create images for SD boot.

-2. Repeat steps 2 to 13 as described in [Example Project: Create Linux Images using PetaLinux](4-build-sw-for-ps-subsystems.md#example-project-create-linux-images-using-petalinux) to update the device tree and build Linux images using PetaLinux.
+2. Repeat steps 2 to 4 as described in Example 6 - [Create PetaLinux Image](#create-petalinux-image) chapter to update the device tree and build Linux images using PetaLinux.

-3. Follow step 15 to verify the images.
-The next step is to create a Bare-metal Application targeted for Arm Cortex-R5F based RPU.
+3. Follow instructions in [Verify the Image on the ZCU102 Board](#verify-the-image-on-the-zcu102-board) to verify the images.

 ### Creating the Bare-Metal Application Project